 The 257X Module provides two system level alarms: major and minor.
-LED indicators for both alarms can be found on the front panel of the 2555/A Module.
-Two sets of Form-C relay contact closures can be found for both alarms on the rear of the 253, 255, and 257 Shelves (see the appropriate shelf technical manuals for more details).
+LED indicators for both alarms can be found on the front panel of the 2555, 2555A, or 2555S Module.
+Two sets of Form-C relay contact closures can be found for both alarms on the rear of the 253, 255, and 257 shelves (see the appropriate shelf technical manuals for more details).